 You can purchase Bromeliads at most garden centers, Home Depot, Lowes, or online at Amazon!
 Bromeliads come in a variety of colors so they are easy to incorporate in any landscape, or in indoor decorating décor color scheme.

 What Does a Bromeliad Need to Grow?

 Keeping a Bromeliad plant in your garden or indoors is not complicated.
-Just like any other plants, it requires basic needs: water, appropriate temperatures, light, and soil.
+Just like any other plant, it requires basic needs: fresh water, appropriate temperatures, light, and soil.

 Bromeliad Watering Needs:

 Bromeliads are tolerant of drought conditions.
 When you are keeping them inside, it is not necessary to overfill the planter with water.

 Bromeliads have a “tank” in the center of the plant that looks a bit like a cup.
 The tank takes in all the water.
 Be sure to water the plant through the tank to be sure it gets what it needs.

 When watering your Bromeliad, flush the tank often to remove any built-in salts.
 It’s enough to water these plants weekly during the summer and growing season with reduced watering during the winter months.

 Never water your Bromeliad with any metal containers, they are sensitive to metals, especially copper, so just be aware of that when caring for your Bromeliad.
 Do not allow excess water or stagnant water to accumulate.

 If you are growing your plant outside of soil in a log or on a rock, you can use a spray bottle and mist the plant in place of watering with a hose or watering can.